malanski/malanski/README.md

 <p>
 &ensp;&ensp;&ensp; Full-stack developer and coder with a bachelor's in art (EMBAP) and a certificate in product and graphic design (ENSITEC). professional tattoo artist and art educator.
 Guitarist, drummer, and synthesizer player in my free time.
 <p>
 &ensp;&ensp;&ensp;  I've always been interested in technology and the arts, and I use these resources to express myself in my professional life.
   I am able to work well in groups and with people, and I value responsibility and leadership.
 I love learning new things about communication, education, and photography.
+  I love bicycles, parkour, coffee, and dogs.

 ### Main skills: